FrankSAURET/Boite_brique/boite_brique-Readme.md

 Restart inkscape.

-The table will be available under "Extensions > Découpe Laser > Boites".
+The extension will be available under "Extensions > Découpe Laser > Boite « Brique »...".

 All code is offered under Licence : GPLV2.